Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 We’ve made sheet pan sausage and veggies and sheet pan chicken and veggies among other complete easy sheet pan meals.
-This sheet pan oven roasted vegetable recipe, though, is a quick way to make a veggie side to serve with pot roast, oven baked steak or oven baked chicken breast.
+This sheet pan oven roasted vegetable recipe, though, is a quick way to make a veggie side to serve with any dinner.

 The Best Vegetables to Roast